 Achieving mind-body balance can be done in a number of ways.
 Yoga or meditation can bring inner peace and perspective.
 Journaling can provide a pathway to express your thoughts and feelings.
 Even going for a 30-minute walk while listening to a podcast can unburden your mind.
 Ultimately, you’ll be doing your microbiome a service by managing stress, and better gut health should lead to better sleep, too.

-Pro Tip: Support your body’s ability to stay balanced by mixing a scoop of Bulletproof Stress Relief Collagen Protein into any hot or cold drink.
-Made with ashwagandha, magnesium citrate and our Custom Stress Blend, it can help you feel calm and centered.†
+Pro Tip: Support your body’s ability to stay balanced by taking a supplement for stress relief like Zen Mode.
+Formulated with ashwagandha, magnesium citrate, GABA and our Custom Stress Blend, it can help you feel calm and centered.†

 4. Exercise regularly